jendrikseipp/vulture/README.md

 number of lines.
 This helps developers prioritize where to look for dead code first.

+## Ignore attributes for classes

+When using the `--ignore-attributes-for-classes` option, Vulture suppresses unused class attributes.

 ## Examples

 Consider the following Python script (`dead_code.py`):